Qeolvdxu/ride_the_commandline/README.md

     Useful commands that may help you out: ls, cd, mv, cp, >, rm, mkdir, man, whatis,

-## 1. THE SWARM
+## 1. Minotaur

+        Sometimes you know what file you need but you don't know exactly where it is.
-        This puzzle consists of a script that will generate 10,000 files with random names and contents!
+        This puzzle consists of a directory of directories with a empty filed simply called 'minotaur'.
-        (dont worry, all the files are put into their own directory which only gets to around 250 kilobytes) Your job is to deal with these files by searching for specific content.
-        However, there are way too many files to search by hand AND the files are randomly generated each time!
+        There is also the HAYDEN_minotaur.sh script which will create the directory tree and place the minotaur in a random leaf.

     Your goal is to find any number of one line commands that will:
-    * run the HAYDEN_swarm.sh script
+    * run the HAYDEN_minotaur.sh script.
-    * move to the newly created directory
-    * search the files contents to find the specific string ‘gg’
+    * Move the minotaur file into the root directory.

-    * rename the extension of the files whos contents contains ‘gg’ into *.hit from *.swarm
+    Useful commands that may help you out: cd, ls, mv, find, tree

+## 2. Self-referential Recursion

+        Now you will learn that different commands may have similar flags.
+        This puzzle consists of using different commands with the recursion flag.

+    Your goal is to find any number of one line commands that will:
+    *
+    *

+## 3. Internet Expressway

+        This puzzle consists of using data through the internet.
+Did you know we have a website?
+        It's uah.acm.org :)
+        Let's use our website as a data source.

+      Your goal is to find any number of one line commands that will:
+      *

-    Useful commands that may help you out: cd, pwd, grep, xargs, find, cat, rename, | (pipe), ls
+    Useful commands that may help you out: cd, ls, pwd, touch, curl, wget, scp

-## 2. AWKward...
+## 4. AWKward...
 SED no one ever!

         Who has ever said that using awk and sed is awkward?
 Not you!